Frequently Asked Questions

 No Barriers provides the majority of camping equipment and clothing.
 Gear lists are provided to each individual with specific gear for each expedition.
 When participants complete their registration form, size information is gathered for boots, rain gear, and trekking clothes.
 Typical camping equipment provided includes but is not limited to: tents, sleeping bags, pads, trekking poles, backpacks, cutlery, water purification pens, gravity bags, and more.

-FIVE DAY MODERATE EXPEDITIONS
+FIVE DAY BASECAMP EXPEDITIONS

 What occurs on a five day moderate expedition?

-FIVE DAY DIFFICULT EXPEDITIONS
+FIVE DAY BACKCOUNTRY EXPEDITIONS

 What occurs on a five day difficult expedition?

-SEVEN DAY DIFFICULT EXPEDITIONS
+SEVEN DAY BACKCOUNTRY EXPEDITIONS

 What occurs on a seven day difficult expedition?